CISecurity/ArtifactExpressions/artifacts/unixlinux/linux.partition_device_v1.rst

 The linux.partition_device_v1 test is used to check the information associated with partitions on the local system.

-The required partition_object is used to define which partitions on the local system should be collected.
+The partition_object is used to define which partitions on the local system should be collected.

-The optional partition_state element defines the different information associated with a partition.
+The partition_state element defines the different information associated with a partition.
 This includes the name, filesystem type, mount options, total space, space used, and space left.